virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - Requires much fewer data than "from scratch" training.

 - The _diversity_ of the starting dataset (on which the pre-training was done) compared to the dataset on which the fine-tuning is done (the second task) _help the model's generalizing ability_.

+Even is Transfer learning may sometimes work when use models that were trained across different domains (i.e. image for text analysis), it works best within the same domain most of the time

 Once you approach new problems, the first thing you should do is to **look for a similar public dataset**, order to find pre-trained models and fine-tune them on your task.
 Of course, the dataset and the problem need to be _similar_!